waaah/brighte-server/README.md

 1. Install the required dependencies

-Use `npm install` to install all dependencies needed to run the application
+Use `npm install` to install all dependencies needed to run the application.

 - `npm install`